SMAPPNYU/smapphowto/requesting_a_collection.md

 "I love clouds; this is a good world."

+The API does NOT match phrases so submitting the phrase "good world" does not guarantee that the words will appear together in a sentence.
+So tweets like "I live in a good world." are NOT guaranteed.

 ###2 - Get tweets containing "good" OR "world" by giving the streaming API an input like so "good, world" -> commas between words look for EITHER word in a tweet.
 This will return tweets with one of the terms or BOTH of the terms.
 It is a logical OR, not an exclusive XOR.